 Tickets & tips

 Shop(s), the restaurant, the entrance courtyard and the landscaped approach require no ticket.
-But most of the complex needs a ticket (or tour participation) to view.
-Having said that, access to the paid areas in some off-season days and months is only possible if you are on a guided tour.
+But most of the complex needs a ticket to view.

-Another strong option is a guided excursion that leaves from Vienna.
+Another strong option is a guided excursion that leaves from Vienna and saves you any need to plan a journey.

 This tour*, for example, takes you down the Danube valley and around the abbey, with either a stop in picturesque Krems or Dürnstein or a boat trip down the river (depending on the season).